Best MCP Servers for React Native Developers

 - Getting outdated React Native API suggestions?
 Add Context7 MCP.

-- Spending too much time debugging platform-specific crashes?
-Sequential Thinking MCP pays for itself immediately.
+- Debugging platform-specific crashes?
+Sequential Thinking pays for itself immediately.

 - Managing a backend alongside your app?
 Add Supabase MCP when you need it.